kai-niemi/roach-bank/bank-server/README.md

 Database type, one of:

-* crdb-local - Use CockroachDB JDBC driver connecting to localhost (default)
 * crdb-cloud - Use CockroachDB JDBC driver connecting to CockroachDB Cloud
 * pgjdbc-cloud - Use pgJDBC connecting to CockroachDB Cloud
 * psql-local - Use pgJDBC driver connecting to PostgreSQL on localhost